frictionlessdata/frictionless-py/docs/guides/getting-started.md

-Now having all this information:
+Now that we have all this information:
 - we can clean up the table to ensure the data quality
 - we can use the metadata to describe and share the dataset
 - we can include the validation into our workflow to guarantee the validity
-- and much more: don't hesitate and read the following documentation!
+- and much more: don't hesitate and read the following sections of the documentation!